voidburn/cron-expression-descriptor/README.md

+# Archived
+Due to general lack of time, and limited interest, I am archiving this repository.
+No further versions will be updated on Maven.
+If you require customization you should include the `cron` and `utils` folders directly into your project.

 # Cron Expression Descriptor
 A Java library that converts cron expressions into human readable descriptions.
 Adapted from original work by Brady Holt (https://github.com/bradymholt/cron-expression-descriptor)